Finite Expression Method for Solving High-Dimensional Partial Differential Equations

 We denote a functional $\mathcal{L}: \mathbb{S} \to \mathbb{R}$ associated with a given PDE, where $\mathbb{S}$ is a function space and the minimizer of $\mathcal{L}$ is the best solution to solve the PDE in $\mathbb{S}$.
 In FEX, given the number of operators $k$, the problem of seeking a finite expression solution is formulated as a CO over $\mathbb{S}_k$ via

-The choice of the functional $\mathcal{L}$ is problem-dependent and one may conceive a better functional for a specific PDE with a specific constraint or domain.
-We introduce three popular choices (a least-square method, a variation formulation, and a weak formulation).
-We discuss examples of the boundary value problems without loss of generality, which can be generalized to other kinds of PDEs in a similar manner.
+The choice of the functional $\mathcal{L}$ is problem dependent and one may conceive a better functional for a specific PDE with a specific constraint or domain.
+Some popular choices include least-square methods~\citep{lagaris1998artificial,sirignano2018dgm,nn1994}, variation formulations~\citep{yu2018deep,CiCP-29-1365,chen2020friedrichs,zang2020weak} and so on.

-\subsubsection{Least square method}
+\subsubsection{Least Square Method}

 Suppose that the PDE is given by